arathjz/bricks-shopping-cart/README.md

 ## API Documentation

 This project has an implementation of a REST API which runs in port 8080.
-The routes are descibred as following:
+The routes are described as following:

 ```
 localhost:8080/api/users